-The Statewide Prosecution Bureau is responsible for the investigation and prosecution of "white collar" and other financial crimes, including government corruption.
-Program areas include crimes involving financial abuse or exploitation of the elderly, criminal violations of the environmental protection laws, government corruption and other offenses against public integrity and other crimes involving a financial aspect.Medicaid Fraud Control Unit
+The Statewide Prosecution Bureau is responsible for the investigation and prosecution of "white collar" crimes, including government corruption.
+Program areas include criminal violations of the environmental protection laws, government corruption and other offenses against public integrity.Medicaid Fraud Control Unit

 The Medicaid Fraud Control Unit investigates and prosecutes fraud and abuse, including physical abuse and neglect of patients, in facilities that receive funding from Medicaid, a state and federally funded program that pays health care expenses for low-income individuals.